 Poll slides will appear with a screenshot of the poll as a placeholder image.
 This screenshot does not automatically update and may not reflect the most recent changes to your poll.
 The live poll will only load and display when they are in Slide Show mode.
 The poll will not display or receive responses until you have successfully installed and logged into the PollEv Presenter Google Slides Extension, and the slide is in full screen, or Presentation mode.
 Whichever poll question is displayed in Slide Show mode will be automatically activated and receive results as long as you are logged into the extension.

 Note that you cannot open a pre-made PowerPoint or Keynote file that has poll slides in it within Google Slides, using our extension.
 You must insert poll slides using the PollEv Google Slides Extension, instead.

-Please email us at email@example.com if you have any trouble.
+Please contact us if you have any trouble.

 The Presentation Remote is available in the mobile app store or in any mobile browser at pollev.com.
 With this app you can connect and control your Windows Powerpoint presentations from a mobile device.
 This will allow you to navigate through your presentation, control the tools of the poll visualization, and even allow you to moderate responses to open ended poll questions on certain paid plans.

 Step 2.
-Select the remote option from the mobile app my/polls.
+Select the remote option from the mobile app.

 Step 4.
 Press connect.

 Remember to login in with the same account on PowerPoint and on the mobile app.